byui-cit/wdd131/src/prove/cool-pics-2.md

 ---
 title: Cool Pics - part 2
 description: This activity will have you continue the page built in part 1.
 We will use Javascript to make the menu button hide and show the menu on small screens.
-We will also use Javascript to create a image viewer when we click on the gallery images.
+We will also use Javascript to create an image viewer when we click on the gallery images.
 time: 2 hours
 ---